DeviprasadShetty9833/My_Portfolio/README.md

 <br> Always eager to learn and connect with others who share similar interests! 🤗🧑‍💻
 <br>

+> **Status**:
-> "People who smile while they are alone used to be called insane until we invented smartphones and social media.”
+> - "People who smile while they are alone used to be called insane until we invented smartphones and social media.”
 > — "Mokokoma Mokhonoana"

 <!-- ![Quote](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical) -->